-In addition to the “reasonable, articulable suspicion of criminal activity” standard for a brief detention; a traffic stop is also justified by an observed traffic or vehicle law violation.
+In addition to the “reasonable, articulable suspicion of criminal activity” standard for a brief detention; an observed traffic law violation also justifies a traffic stop.

 Though most speeding violations are not a crime, a police officer can lawfully pull a driver over for speeding.
 Similarly, an equipment violation observed by a police officer can justify a traffic stop.